York University: Keele Campus

 The Keele Campus is the main campus of York University and is located in northern Toronto bordering York Region.
 Most of the university's faculties reside here, including Liberal Arts, Fine Arts, Business, Law, Environmental Studies, Science and Engineering, Education, and Health.
 All together, nearly 50,000 students attend classes on the Keele campus.
-York University station is a Toronto subway station located on Keele campus.
-Other transit infrastructure located on or near Keele campus includes the York University Busway and the former York University GO Station.
+York University station and Pioneer Village Station are two Toronto subway stations located on Keele campus.
+Other transit options on campus include Brampton Transit (Züm) and York Region transit (YRT).

 Glendon Campus

 Glendon College is a bilingual liberal arts faculty and separate campus of York University.
 Glendon College is home to the Leslie Frost library.